S3-working-group/s3-practical-guide/docs/all.md

 ###### 9. What else?

-_Take a moment to check if anything’s missing._
+_Take a moment to check if anything's missing._

 What else do we need to consider …